-- Select the details subsection in the report.
+- Select the details section in the report.

-You may need to increase the height of the subsection before moving to step 2.
+You may need to increase the height of the section before moving to step 2.

 - On the Insert tab, in the Data group, click Attachments .

-- Click and drag a rectangle to place the attachment element in the details subsection of the report.
+- Click and drag a rectangle to place the attachment element in the details section of the report.

 Only the first image attachment is included when the report is shared.
 You can include more by configuring it to display multiple images.

 Once you've added an attachment element to a report, you can change the number of image attachments displayed, how they are organized, and how they appear.
-To modify an attachment element in a report, on the Attachment Frame tab, modify the outline and border of the images and the background, border, and shadow of the element.
+To modify an attachment element in a report, under the Attachment tab, on the Format tab, modify the outline and border of the images and the background, border, and shadow of the element.